 There are over 30 individuals working full time on pricing system development and implementation.
 In addition, there are approximately 10 individuals allocating a significant portion of their time to pricing system support.
 See attached resource schematic.

+Appendix E

+Competitive Environment

-EEnron Credit offers a new credit risk management product in an existing marketplace using the internet as the delivery and transaction medium.
+Enron Credit offers a new credit risk management product in an existing marketplace using the internet as the delivery and transaction medium.
 In this sense, the competitive landscape can be broken into two groups of players: (i) traditional credit protection product providers and; (ii) internet-based market participants, many of whom are new to the credit markets, with a majority offering largely traditional products.

 Traditional Credit Products